XilinJia/Podcini/README.md

 * Subscriptions page by default has a list layout and can be opted for a grid layout for the podcasts subscribed
 * An all new sorting dialog and mechanism for Subscriptions based on title, date, and count combinable with other criteria
-* An all new way of filtering for both podcasts and episodes with expanded criteria
+* An all new way of filtering for both podcasts and episodes with expanded criteria.
+  * some multi-factor criteria options are hidden by default, tap on the criteria to show the options.
+* Near the top of Subscriptions view, there are two spinners: Tags to filter subscriptions based on tags, Queues to filter subscriptions based on associated queues.
 * in Subscriptions view, click on cover image of a feed opens the FeedInfo view (not FeedEpisodes view)
 * FeedEpisodes has the option to show larger image on the list by changing the "Use wide layout" setting of the feed
 * Episodes view provides easy access to various filters: